-Pre-Dispatch Period (IESO) and Day-Ahead (NYISO)

-Hourly Pre-Dispatch Period (IESO) / RTC (NYISO)

-20 The NYISO identifies to the IESO those interchange schedules not scheduled and partially scheduled by RTC.
-Those interchange schedules scheduled in part by RTC will be scheduled accordingly.
-Those interchange making final adjustments to interchange schedules accordingly and notifies the market participant of the changes by automated e-mail.

-Hourly Pre-Dispatch Period (IESO) / RTC (NYISO)

-T-30 minutes The IESO confirms final interchange schedules with the NYISO,

-The NYISO posts RTC results
+Pre-Dispatch Period (IESO) and Day-Ahead (NYISO) 11:00 hours (EST) to 12:00 hours The NYISO posts the Day-Ahead Market schedule 14:00 hours to 15:00 hours NYISO calls and performs a cursory check on eligible marketers (importers/exporters).
+16:00 EST The IESO posts initial pre-dispatch schedule for the next 32 hours.

-T-100 minutes to T-75 minutes

-Where required for reliability reasons, the IESO may, in economic merit, include interchange schedules from the NYISO 2-hour ahead RTC evaluation that failed the IESO 2-hour ahead pre-dispatch run, in the short list for evaluation in the final RTC evaluation, or

-If necessary, in economic merit, constrain on resources irrespective of the IESO-NYISO scheduling protocol.
+Hourly Pre-Dispatch Period (IESO) / RTC (NYISO T-100 minutes The IESO determines projected interchange schedules for hour based on the 2-hour ahead pre-dispatch run, applie NY90/Max code to projected interchange schedules and communicates the information to the NYISO.
+T-100 minutes to T-75 minutes The NYISO filters the hour ahead Real Time Commitment (RTC) interchange schedule bids that affect the IESO/NYISO interties to include only those interchange schedules with offers/bids accepted by the IESO's 2-hour ahead pre-dispatch run.
+T-75 minutes to 7-40 minutes The NYISO runs the RTC, automatically adjusting e-Tags accordingly based on the RTC results then notifies the IESO of those interchange schedules that have failed (in whole or in part) to navigate the NYISO market and posts the NYISO Hour-Ahead schedule.
+T-30 minutes The IESO confirms final interchange schedules with the NYISO, making final adjustments to interchange schedules accordingly and notifies the market participant of the changes by automated e-mail.
+The NYISO posts RTC results.
+T-100 minutes to Where required for reliability reasons, the IESO may, in economic T-75 minutes merit, include interchange schedules from the NYISO 2-hour ahead 1 75 111114165 RTC evaluation that failed the IESO 2-hour ahead pre-dispatch run, in the short list for evaluation in the final RTV evaluation, or If necessary, in economic merit, constrain on resources irrespective of the IESO-NYISO scheduling protocol.

 Revisions and/or additions to dispatch data within the two hours prior to the dispatch hour are restricted.
 The IESO may accept revisions and/or additions for internal reliability reasons.
 Additionally, at the request of the NYISO, the IESO may allow revisions and/or additions during this timeframe if the changes facilitate a solution to NYISO reliability concerns.
-21IESO / NYISO interchange schedule implementation is consistent with the NERC transaction ramping default of 10-minutes with the ramp straddling the top of the dispatch hour.
+1IESO / NYISO interchange schedule implementation is consistent with the NERC transaction ramping default of 10-minutes with the ramp straddling the top of the dispatch hour.

-6.4.2 Curtailed and Failed Interchange Schedules
+1.1.1 Curtailed and Failed Interchange Schedules